M.S.S. Wakf Board College

 Muqayyath Sha Sirguro Wakf Board College (மு.ஷா.ச.வக்ஃபு வாரியக் கல்லூரி; also Muqyyath, Myqyyath, MSS) is a Muslim minority institution and the only college in India run by the Wakf Board.
-Established in 1964, it is the first Muslim institution, and one of the oldest academic institutions, in Madurai.
-The college offers eight undergraduate courses, two postgraduate courses, and an M.Phil course in one discipline in the aided stream.
+Established in 1968, it is the first Muslim institution, and one of the oldest academic institutions, in Madurai.
+The college offers seven undergraduate courses and two postgraduate courses in the aided stream.
 The college also offers five undergraduate courses, two postgraduate courses, and a postgraduate diploma and diploma in Computer Applications in the self-financing stream.
-It has been accredited by the National Assessment and Accreditation Council with a "B+" grade.
+It has been accredited by the National Assessment and Accreditation Council with a "B" grade.

 Academics

 MSS Wakf Board College offers courses in the following areas: